OCHA-DAP/hdx-python-api/README.md

         echo xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx > .hdxkey
 2. Install virtualenv if not installed:

+        pip install virtualenv

+   On some Linux distributions, you can do the following instead to install from the distribution's official repository:

         sudo apt-get install virtualenv
 3. Create a Python 3 virtualenv and activate it:

         virtualenv -p python3 test

+   On Windows:

+        test\Scripts\activate

+   On other OSs:

         source test/bin/activate
 4. Install the HDX Python library: